-I’ve spent the last 5 years or so, mostly digital project managing all sorts of things, web and mobile.
-While we managed to adopt some artefacts and ceremonies from Kanban and Scrum neither the organisation nor clients were configured such that we could fully adopt an Agile culture.
+Having spent the last 6 years or so, mostly project managing things digital, web and mobile we selectively adopted some artefacts and ceremonies from Kanban and Scrum.
+However neither the organisation nor clients were ready to fully adopt Agile culture.

 - Individuals and interactions over processes and tools